 Over the course of thousands of years, people of the Andes have developed deep relationships with the coca leaf.
-It is through orally transmitted stories, such as The Legend of the Coca Goddess that we develop a connection with the Andean ancestral past.
+This is just one story about this relationship.

-The story goes that at the beginning of the Inca empire, a beautiful and unusual woman appeared with green skin, hair of even darker green, and eye the color of almonds that could seduce anyone who saw her.
+The story goes that at the beginning of the Inca empire, a beautiful and unusual woman appeared with green skin, even darker green hair, and eyes the color of almonds that could seduce anyone who saw her.

 This young woman moved from place to place freely sharing her love.
 Whoever saw her or enjoyed her silky skin fell in love with her beauty.
 But she never returned to the same place and left them prisoners of love.

 Many begged her not to leave, but she was unmovable like a stone without any feelings, and she kept looking for new encounters of love.